 I’m guessing you’re here because you’ve got an application up on Heroku, and you’re wondering what steps you need to take to keep it secure.
 If so, then awesome—you’re in the right place.

 In this post, we’re going to be talking about securing applications on Heroku.
-We’ll first consider how we should think about security on a platform as a service (PaaS) like Heroku before going through three big-impact techniques to apply to your Heroku application.
+We’ll first consider how we should think about security on a platform as a service (PaaS) like Heroku.
+Then discuss how to prioritize security issues based on the highest probability of attack vectors.
+And finally, go through three big-impact techniques to apply to your Heroku application.
 Ready to secure your application?
 Let’s get to it.

 Why secure your application?